 How to List College Education on Your Resume

-How to include education on your resume depends on when or if you graduated.
+How you include education on your resume depends on when or if you have graduated.
 If you're a college student or recent graduate, your college education is typically listed at the top of your resume.
 When you have work experience, the education section of your resume is listed below your employment history.